GoogleCloudPlatform/covid-19-open-data/docs/table-search-trends.md

 Public health experts indicated that trends in search patterns might be helpful in broadly understanding how COVID-19 impacts communities and even in detecting outbreaks earlier.
 You shouldn’t assume that the data is a recording of real-world clinical events, or use this data for medical diagnostic, prognostic, or treatment purposes.

+To visualize the data, try exploring these [interactive charts and map of symptom search trends](https://pair-code.github.io/covid19_symptom_dataset).

 ## About this data
-This data reflects the volume of Google searches for a broad set of symptoms, signs and health conditions. *To keep things simple in this documentation, we will refer to all of these collectively as symptoms*.
+This data reflects the volume of Google searches for a broad set of health symptoms, signs, and conditions. *To keep things simple in this documentation, we will refer to all of these collectively as symptoms*.
 The data covers hundreds of symptoms such as *fever*, *difficulty breathing*, and *stress*—based on the following:
 - a symptom’s prevalence in Google’s searches
 - data quality and privacy considerations